-The automatic installation already comes with the Firebird preconfigured, only needing to install the client to make the connection.
+The automatic installation already comes with the Firebird previously configured, only needing to install the client to make the connection.

-If you’re using your own environment preconfigured, you’ll need to enable the Firebird extension in PHP.
+If you’re using your own environment previously configured, you’ll need to enable the Firebird extension in PHP.

 Setting up FireBird on MAC

-The automatic installation already comes with the FireBird preconfigured, only needing to install the client so that you can do the connection.
+The automatic installation already comes with the FireBird previously configured, only needing to install the client so that you can do the connection.

 - Download the installation: Client FireBird